 After my life and work experience in Egypt, I started a creative writing career, and wrote my first novel Three Cups of Egypt.
 It was published in a web portal for women Sievietes Pasaule.
 From 2013 until 2015 I took Creative Writing classes at the Literary Academy in Riga.
 During this period, I wrote my second novel Bruno (published by Lauku Avīze publishing house in May 2016) and several short stories; some of them have been published by internet journal Satori and awarded and published by the European Institute of the Mediterranean A Sea of Words short story contest.

 In the beginning of 2015, I became actively involved in the World Peace Initiative Foundation (WPI) and its project Peace Revolution that changed my life and opened my eyes to a happier and healthier life thanks to a daily practice of meditation.
-Since then I have taught meditation to more than 1000 people in Serbia, Latvia, Cyprus, Hungary, Portugal and Spain where I spent a year as a European Voluntary Service volunteer at a youth organization OMIX Ribadavia.
-In March 2017, I got my Dream Job and started working for the World Peace Initiative Foundation (WPI) as Communication Manager for Europe.
+Since then I have taught meditation to more than 1000 people in Serbia, Latvia, Cyprus, Hungary, Portugal, Poland, Romania, Croatia, Turkey and Spain where I spent a year as a European Voluntary Service volunteer at a youth organization OMIX Ribadavia.
+In March 2017, I started working for the World Peace Initiative Foundation (WPI) where I am currently a Content Creator.